beginner-corp/lambda/readme.md

 - `lambda.triggers.dynamo.all(fn)` run on INSERT, MODIFY and REMOVE
 - `lambda.triggers.dynamo.save(fn)` run on INSERT and MODIFY
 - `lambda.triggers.dynamo.change(fn)` run on INSERT and REMOVE
+- `lambda.triggers.sns(fn)` run for every sns trigger invocation; expects `record.Sns.Message` to be a serialized JSON payload

 A handler looks something like this: